PCB is a broad field. Thanks to the improvement in technology, manufacturers can now make minute components.

 - 21 by 24 getting 9 parts

 Rotating some parts, however, can give a good layout.
-Part rotations can provide one or more panel sizes compared to the original orientation.
+Part rotations can provide one or more panel sizes than the original orientation.

 The array layouts

 With the PCB array system, we can consider additional factors.
 These are the arrangement of the parts and how many features are on the array.